EIA Civic Engagement

 The Monkton Central School World Language Program has been in existence for about 10 years with great success.
 It introduces children from kindergarten through sixth grade to a different language and culture, an experience which, hopefully, will be continued during middle and high school.
-Middlebury College students teach various languages four times during the semester in an elementary classroom.
-Volunteers are still needed to: co-teach French on Mondays 2:15 – 3PM, 3rd and 4th grade OR teach French or Spanish to 5th and 6th graders on a day/time that works for you.
-If you are interested in one of these volunteer opportunities, email coordinator Jennifer Stanley, firstname.lastname@example.org.
+Middlebury College students teach various languages six times during the semester in an elementary classroom.
+If you are interested in teaching a language at Monkton, email coordinator Jennifer Stanley, firstname.lastname@example.org.

 Apply to the Flex Fund to finance your initiatives!

 Whether it is transportation expenses, pumpkins to carve with Porter hospital residents, or turkeys to cook at the local shelter, we want to help you serve others.
 Visit go/funding to find our application under Civic Engagement Funding.
 Email email@example.com for more information.

 “Like” EIA Civic Engagement’s Facebook page here to receive opportunities and updates!